 The 1974 film That’s Entertainment, was a surprise hit for M-G-M, placing in the top 20 movies of the year and resulting in a sequel in 1976.
-The movie showed clips of the studio’s library of great musicals, narrated by its former stars.: Fred Astaire; Gene Kelly; Elizabeth Taylor; and Frank Sinatra, among others, and were filmed as they walked through the old standing sets of the back lots 3 through 6.
+The movie showed clips of the studio’s library of great musicals, narrated by its former stars.: Fred Astaire; Gene Kelly; Elizabeth Taylor; and Frank Sinatra, among others, and were filmed as they walked through the old standing sets of M-G-M’s back lots 3 through 6.
 In 1974 these back lot standing sets looked forlorn and worn down.
 Fred Astaire began the documentary at the train station on lot 2, where years earlier he had sung the first song in Band Wagon.
 He walked in front of a train wagon that was falling apart.
 Bing Crosby narrates a visit to the English lake and its Waterloo bridge that he describes as looking “scruffy.”
 Donald O’Connor introduces the Esther Williams movies by visiting the outdoor pool that had been built just for her films.
-The whole area looked looked like some of our Southern California foreclosed properties of late.
+It was a sad contrast to the glossy Art Deco sets and Technicolor movies that had been filmed there.

 The 1970s were not good years for M-G-M. Losses from declining revenues led to a corporate take-over by Kirk Kerkorian in 1969.
-He had little interest in movie-making, Kirkorian was mostly interested in using the MGM name for his hotel development in Las Vegas and other locations.
-Kirkorian installed James Aubrey as his hatchet man.
+He had little interest in movie-making, Kerkorian was mostly interested in using the M-G-M name for his hotel development in Las Vegas and other locations.
+Kerkorian installed James Aubrey as his hatchet man.
 A large staff-cut was Aubrey’s first move, with several film projects cancelled.
-Next was the famous (or infamous) 1970 MGM auction held over eighteen days of the studio’s collection of 12,000 props and rolling stock, even including its paddle steamboat, as well as some 350,000 costumes and “star wardrobe.”
+Next was the famous (or infamous) 1970 M-G-M auction held over eighteen days of the studio’s collection of 12,000 props and rolling stock, even including its paddle steamboat, as well as some 350,000 costumes and “star wardrobe.”
 The year after That’s Entertainment was made, all of the lots with the standing sets were sold for residential development, thus all traces of them are gone today.

 With its patriarch Louis B. Mayer long gone, apparently the only persons that thought the back lots should be preserved for posterity, as a museum or attraction park, was Debbie Reynolds, and Robert Nudelman of the Hollywood Heritage organization.
 Debbie had tried to buy them for that purpose (no doubt at an affordable rate) but was unsuccessful.
 A virtual tour of some of the standing sets through M-G-M’s Golden Age follows.

-The classic era M-G-M studio had several lots.
+In the classic era M-G-M studio had several lots.
 Lot number 1 where all the offices and major buildings were located was bordered by Washington Street, Culver Blvd.
 Overland Avenue, and Madison Blvd.
 While most of the lot had been taken over by sound stages and various buildings by the 1930s, part of the lot still had exterior standing sets through the 1950s.
 That lot is now occupied by the Sony Studios.
+Before M-G-M, it had been the Goldwyn Studio lot, and before that, the Thomas Ince/Mack Sennett Triangle Studio lot starting in 1915.

 Lot 1 also had standing sets, these changed over time, some having been there since the days when it was the Thomas Ince studio and then the Goldwyn Studio.
 The M-G-M standing sets were on the Overland Avenue side of the lot.
 This area even included a concrete lined “lake” and the waterfront town as can be seen below.